Use of Small Unmanned Aircraft Systems (sUAS) on University Property Policy

-- Locations that do not require prior sUAS management team approval are indoor spaces that are assigned to specific faculty, staff, or students (e.g., research laboratory, office, dormitory room)
+- Locations that do not require prior sUAS Management Team approval are indoor spaces, where use is otherwise permitted, that are assigned to specific faculty, staff, or students (e.g., research laboratory, office)

 2. Receive approval in advance from the sUAS Management Team.
 Approvals will specify the date(s) and time(s) of operation.
 Additional operation times and/or locations require new form submission and approval.

-3. Operate in a manner that preserves the safety, security and privacy of people and structural integrity of University Property at all times and in accordance with Princeton University’s sUAS Safety and Operational Standards.
+3. Operate in a manner that preserves the safety, security and privacy of people and structural integrity of University Property at all times and in accordance with Princeton University’s policies, including the sUAS Safety and Operational Standards.

 To operate an sUAS in, on or above University Property, an Invitee must: